somdattagoswami/Approximating-StiffKinetics/README.md

 In this work, we have employed multi-layer autoencoders to obtain a compact latent representation of the chemical kinetics model for a given time step.
 The DeepONet is then trained to learn the evolving kinetics of the latent space.

+The AE-DeepONet code is written in TF2, while the standalone DeepONet code is in TF1.15.

 ## Citation

 If you find this GitHub repository useful for your work, please consider citing this work: